a-kramer/COVID19/README.md

 The model predicted  the current state of affairs as the worst case scenario regarding deaths (in gallery 1).

+# Possible Improvements

+1. Use delays (`DDE` rather than `ODE`)
+    + in the mechanism of infection
+	+ in the mechanism for hospitalization
+2. Compare different models via
+    + Bayes factors
+	+ prediction quality
+3. regional model with cross-inections between the regions

+# The Model

+This is a modified SEIR model with events (instantaneous, not smooth, changes in parameters and state variables are possible).

-# Initial Conditions
+## Initial Conditions

 Simlations should be started at `t0=-30` or earlier.
 The model creates the first _infected_ itself (no infection needs to be present initially).
 When this happens is gouverned by the parameter `g`.

-# Conservation of population
+## Conservation of population

 Because the overall sum of all states (listed in `Compound`) does not change within the model, the susceptible population is actually